Florida Everblades

 The Florida Everblades are a professional minor league ice hockey team based in Estero, Florida, in the Cape Coral-Fort Myers metropolitan area.
-They play in the ECHL and are affiliated with the St. Louis Blues of the National Hockey League (NHL) and the Springfield Thunderbirds of the American Hockey League (AHL) since the 2024–25 ECHL season.
-Their home games are played at Hertz Arena.
+They play in the ECHL and play their home games at Hertz Arena.
+The Everblades are the ECHL affiliate of the National Hockey League's Pittsburgh Penguins and the American Hockey League's Wilkes-Barre/Scranton Penguins.

 The Everblades were founded in 1998.
 They play in the South Division of the Eastern Conference in the ECHL.
-They have failed to qualify for the playoffs just once in team history (2013–14) and have made seven appearances in the Kelly Cup finals, winning in 2012, 2022, 2023, and 2024; the latter three appearances constituted the first three-peat in ECHL history.
+They have failed to qualify for the playoffs just once in team history (2013–14) and have made eight appearances in the Kelly Cup finals, winning in 2012, 2022, 2023, 2024, and 2026; the 2022, 2023, and 2024 championships were the first three-peat in ECHL history.